Reports & Insurance Companies

 Question: I completed an inspection last week, and the customer has an insurance agent pricing homeowners insurance for them.
 The insurance company wants my inspection report.
 They also sent me a form requesting me to sign off on HVAC, electrical, plumbing, and roofing, stating all systems are in good working condition.
 I’m hesitant.
 I don’t want to be held liable for my customer’s home insurance.
 What should I do?

 Answer: We get a lot of questions about inspection report writing and how to make recommendations in a report.
-It’s not every day we hear stories about homeowners insurance companies asking inspectors to sign off on their work, but it does happen.
-And this inspector is right to be concerned.
-Some red flags:
+It’s not every day we hear stories about homeowners insurance companies asking inspectors to share their reports or sign off on their work.

-■ Although the client signed a pre-inspection agreement, outlining the inspector’s scope, limitation of liability, and other claims-fighting provisions, the homeowners insurance company asking for the inspection report did not.
+Presumably, the client signed a pre-inspection agreement outlining the inspector’s scope, limitation of liability, and other claims-fighting provisions.
+But the homeowners insurance company asking for the inspection report did not.
 What if the insurance company finds fault with the report?

 Here’s what we recommend:

-- Don’t send your inspection report to anyone except the clients who paid for it.
+2. Don’t send your inspection report to anyone but the clients who paid for it.
 And discourage them from sharing the report with others.

 Have more questions relating to managing risk?
 Your home inspector insurance provider is your best resource.
 Contact your broker or account manager for guidance on all your liability concerns.